br0nco640k/Bard-Diva/README.md

 - Run the following command to get your UID and GID:
 `echo $(id -u):$(id -g)`

-- Edit the /usr/lib/systemd/system/ydotool.service file to add the following to the ExecStart line:
+- Copy the ydotoold.service file to /usr/lib/systemd/system/ydotoold.service (if it doesn't exist yet):
-`--socket-own=UID:GID`
+`sudo cp ./ydotoold /usr/lib/systemd/system/`

 - Edit the /usr/lib/systemd/system/ydotool.service file to add the following to the ExecStart line:
 `--socket-own=UID:GID`